Emurasoft/emurasoft.github.io/en/dlg/properties/print/index.md

 ## Header text box

-Print document information at the top of the page using the following marks.
+Prints document information at the top of the page using the following marks.

 ## \> button